QuestioWo/Sigma17/README.md

 * √ - Link to webpage

 4. Finish code debugger
+* √ - Allow for code and breakpoints to be passed/persist between different pages
 * Allow for breakpoints to halt execution of code
 * Add window to show register, memory and I/O along with code
 * Add highlighting of lines being and have been executed